fieldenms/sysad-2022/README.md

 ```

 ### Next steps
-Take a break now and then head over to [devops](devops) to configure Docker, PostgreSQL, HAProxy and Sendria.
+Take a break now and then head over to [devops](devops) to configure Docker to run supporting services.